-This is my new children's book.
-It's aimed at ages 8 to 12.
+This is my first children's book.
+It's for ages 9 to 11.
 It teaches a little bit about error correction

-coding and other concepts in wireless communications in the form of a fictional story.
+coding and other concepts in wireless communications through a fictional story.

 Kids are passing secret messages in school, which gets them in trouble